 Pvt.
 Boyd Albert Riese

 Pvt.
-Boyd A. Riese was son of Ernest and Ella
+Boyd A. Riese was son of Ernest and Ella Riese

-Riese.
-He was born on April 3, 1921, in Avon
+and was born on April 3, 1921, in Avon County,

-Street in Janesville and attended school
+Street in Janesville and attended school there.

 In late August, the